Jarongo254/ACN/README.md

 - Given a set of measured genes of size $m$ and a set of genes of iterest of size $n$, where $m_t$ denotes the set of genes annotated with a function $t$ and $n_t$ is the set of genes of interest annotated with function $t$,
   * How likely is it that $n_t$ is observed by chance

-- $n$ genes from the set $m$ are sampled without replacement and $q_t$ denotes the set of genes among the sampled n genes annotated witha function $t$, the probability that $q_t = k$ is given by the **hypergeometric didtribution
+- $n$ genes from the set $m$ are sampled without replacement and $q_t$ denotes the set of genes among the sampled n genes annotated with a function $t$, the probability that $q_t = k$ is given by the **hypergeometric didtribution
   * $$P(q_t = k) = \frac{\binom{m_t}{k} \binom{m - m_t}{n - k}}{\binom{m}{n}}$$
 - and the probability of seeing $n_t$ or more annotated genes is given by
   *  $$P(q_t \geq n_t) = \sum\limits_{k=n_t}^{\min(m_t,n)} \frac{\binom{m_t}{k} \binom{m - m_t}{n - k}}{\binom{m}{n}}$$
   * which is equivalent to a one-sided Fisher exact test

-- Results in a set of p-values for GO term in set of genes of interest ech of which is corrected for multiple hypothesis testing(MHT)
+- Results in a set of p-values for GO term in set of genes of interest each of which is corrected for multiple hypothesis testing(MHT)
   * Through Bonferroni correction
   * Benjamini-Hochberg